DFIR Case Studies

 - Conducted forensic analysis of browser history and cache to identify visits to suspicious websites.

-- Identified repeated access to sites commonly associated with whistleblowing activities.
+- Identified repeated access to sites commonly associated with data exfiltration and whistleblowing activities.

 - User Activity Monitoring:

-- Monitored activities of employees with access to sensitive information.
+- Monitored the activity of employees with access to sensitive information.

 - Employed advanced threat detection systems to scan for anomalies and suspicious behavior.